Clockwork-Rat/PerOne/README.md

 ### Crypt

-The crypt module encrypts or decrypts an input file by flippinf bits specified by a key.
+The crypt module encrypts or decrypts an input file by flipping bits specified by a key.

 ### Keygen